lancylot2004/AoC-2023/README.md

 # AoC-2023

 Advent of Code solutions for 2023, in Python (3.11).

-- Code is usually not very good - I'm going for speed (points), not Employee of the Month :)
+Code is usually not very good - I'm going for speed (points), not Employee of the Month :)
-- Lots of repos delete their own `input.txt` before pushing - I respect that, but have kept mine so you can try out the code without having to fetch input files.

 ## Requirements

-Alas, I know I am very lazy, but I like to take shortcuts and not write extra code wherever I can.
+Alas, I know I am very lazy, so I like to take shortcuts and not write extra code wherever I can.
 Hence, some of my solutions require extra packages:

 - **Day 1**: `regex` for overlapping matches.
 - **Day 3**: `scipy` for `convolve2d`, and `numpy` for general maths.